mdjbru-teaching-material/turku_course/README.md

 We can aim for giving the course January or February.
 So there is time for advertise it.
 If it is a PhD course (my preferred option) then it can be a three-day full day course.
-It it is aimed for master students then it should be once a week maybe (as they have many other activities during the week).
+If it is aimed for master students then it should be once a week maybe (as they have many other activities during the week).

 There is a Master's program at UTU on [Bioinformatics](https://nettiopsu.utu.fi/opas/tutkintoOhjelma.htm?rid=22413&uiLang=fi&lang=en&lvv=2014).